ChuffedDom/being-chuffed-handbook/Design/overview.md

 - Deliver experiences, not components.
 	- Think bigger than your toggle.
 - Allow time and effort to make it simple.
+- Empower people to reach goals, not to complete tasks in a flow.